Research Training Group 2386

 What is “Extrospection”?

-While introspection means first-person access to one’s own conscious states, extrospection stands for third-person access to another person’s conscious experience, e.g. with scientific methods or by way of mind reading.
+While introspection means first-person access to one’s own conscious states, extrospection stands for second- and third-person access to a person’s conscious experience, e.g. with scientific methods or by way of mind reading.
 Recognizing that another person feels pain, or investigating the conscious perceptual experience of an experimental subject with an fMRI scanner are typical cases of extrospection.

 What are the research goals of the Research Training Group 2386 “Extrospection”?